robustUTEP/msp430-m1/README.md

-# How to install everything you need for CS3432 when you have an Apple M1
+# How to install everything you need for CS3432 when you have an Apple M1, M2, and M3

 Follow ALL steps, in order.

 ## 0. Prerequisites

-These instructions are specific to Apple M1.
-To check if you have an Apple M1, click the Apple menu on the top-left corner of your screen, then select "About This Mac".
-In the window that appears, under the "Overview" tab, the "Chip" section should read "Apple M1".
+These instructions are for Apple M1, M2, and M3.
+To check your chip, click the Apple menu on the top-left corner of your screen, then select "About This Mac"; and look at the chip section for 'Apple M1', 'Apple M2' or 'Apple M3'.

 ## 1. Install Homebrew